-	Their instruments can now be found in over 25 countries, they teach people on residential holidays in Europe and West Africa, and use Skype to reach students as far afield as Australia.
+Their instruments can now be found in over 25 countries, they teach people on residential holidays in Europe and West Africa, and use Skype to reach students as far afield as Australia, China and the USA.

 Kath Pickering has a BA (Hons) in Creative Sound & Music and is the company’s executive, dealing with the website, publicity and all things administrative.
 She is also a slowly improving kora student, so well-qualified to help and sympathise with total beginners!

 Between them they have a family of six children, many of whom are involved in the business from teaching at workshops, cooking for our guests and handling the administration.
 The Kora Workshop has become very much a family affair.